I guess you could say I’ve always been a pioneer of slow tourism.

 Tourist traps do two things: they take your money and they don’t give you an authentic experience of the place you’re visiting.

-Now, I’m not going to sit here and say that you should never succumb to a tourist trap.
-I obviously visited ‘Dracula’s House’ when I was in Sighisoara, Romania, because it’s not every day you get to visit the place where Vlad himself was born.
+I obviously visited ‘Dracula’s House’ when I was in Sighisoara, Romania, because it’s not every day you get to visit the place where Vlad the Impaler himself was born (although in my defence, I refused to pay extra to go up to his childhood bedroom).

-However, I try and visit tourist traps sparingly.
 While some things are popular for a reason, most just exist to take your money.

 You can avoid tourist traps by: